oracle/terraform-provider-oci/website/docs/r/database_exadata_iorm_config.html.markdown

 The following attributes are exported:

-* `db_plans` - Array of IORM Setting for all the database in this Exadata DB System
+* `db_plans` - An array of IORM settings for all the database in the Exadata DB system.
-	* `db_name` - Database Name.
-For default DbPlan, the dbName will always be `default`
+	* `db_name` - The database name.
+For the default `DbPlan`, the `dbName` is `default`.
-	* `flash_cache_limit` - Flash Cache limit, internally configured based on shares
+	* `flash_cache_limit` - The flash cache limit for this database.
+This value is internally configured based on the share value assigned to the database.
-	* `share` - Relative priority of a database
+	* `share` - The relative priority of this database.
-* `lifecycle_details` - Additional information about the current lifecycleState.
+* `lifecycle_details` - Additional information about the current `lifecycleState`.
-* `objective` - Value for the IORM objective Default is "Auto"
+* `objective` - The current value for the IORM objective.
+The default is `AUTO`.
-* `state` - The current config state of IORM settings for this Exadata System.
+* `state` - The current state of IORM configuration for the Exadata DB system.

 ## Import